-Preston City Council made a bid for corporate counter fraud funding from the Department for Communities and Local Government (DCLG) based on a shared service with Lancaster City Council and Fylde Council and was awarded £125,750 to help fund the costs of the new service.
+Preston City Council made a bid for corporate counter fraud funding from the Department for Communities and Local Government (DCLG) based on a shared service with Lancaster City Council and Fylde Borough Council and was initially awarded £125,750 to help fund the costs of the new service for the first year of its operation.
 This team replaced the former benefit fraud team that previously operated between the three councils.